 Taking your kids to a theme park is one of the most exciting trips as a parent.
 Seeing their faces as they experience Disneyland for the first time is both incredibly rewarding and memorable.
 If the pandemic has left you unable to give your kids a Disney experience, you can always make an amusement park in your own backyard with these backyard roller coasters.

-If you've seen the story of Ben Tolliday on social media, you'll understand the hype behind creating a homemade roller coaster.
+If you've seen the trending story of Ben Tolliday on social media, you'll understand the hype behind creating a homemade roller coaster.
 This kid created a coaster in the backyard of his family home in Sandy Springs using PVC pipe, sandbags, wooden beams, and cinder blocks.
 The result was an epic homemade roller coaster that has inspired others to follow suit.
 While they might not live up to some of the rides found in California and Florida, these backyard roller coasters are still a fun way to have some DIY fun and allow your kids to feel adventurous.

 Best Backyard Roller Coasters for Kids

 This backyard roller coaster is built to look like a real coaster track without any of the g-forces that come with real theme parks.
 This toy has recessed wells that keep the coaster car steady until kids are ready to roll, and it's easy to keep clean.
+It's designed for children three years old and above.

 Step up the fun in your own backyard with this mini amusement park ride for kids.
 Not only does it have grooves on the track for miniature car racing in addition to the coaster itself, but all the pieces of the ramp fit conveniently into the base for easy storage.
+You'll have your own roller coaster to enjoy, and it makes a great gift for grandkids!

 Ranked as Amazon's number one choice for kid's roller coasters, this is a super fun way for your kids to have an amusement park experience in their own backyard.
 It has non-slip steps on either side for easy boarding.